The forest is our mother, wet nurse. It’s this immense relationship which connects us to the forest, to the land.“Baka, Cameroon”

 Few people on earth have as close a relationship to the forest as Congo Basin tribes.
 Yet they are facing human rights abuses in the name of conservation.

 For them the creation of protected areas has brought violence, hunger and plummeting health.
-The anti-poaching squads, funded and equipped by big conservation organizations, subject them to harassment, beatings, torture and even death.
+The anti-poaching squads, funded and equipped by big conservation organizations (like WWF and WCS), subject them to harassment, beatings, torture and even death.